Six Nations 2018: All you need to know

 Captain: Rory Best

-Ireland will be hungry for Six Nations silverware after a second-place finish behind England in 2017 that saw Joe Schmidt's men wreck their rival's grand slam bid (five wins from five) in the final game.
+Ireland will be hungry for the Six Nations title after a second-place finish behind England in 2017.
+Victory over Jones' side in the final game wrecked England's grand slam bid (five wins from five) in the process.

-"It's always open, there's always a couple of results that throw things up in the air," said Schmidt.
+"It's always open, there's always a couple of results that throw things up in the air," said coach Joe Schmidt.
 "England have got in front of everyone in the last two championships.
 It's up to the rest of us to try and chase them down."

 A win in Paris on the first weekend would set Ireland up nicely ahead of home games against Wales, Scotland and Italy.
 The Irish, as ever, have plenty of forward firepower.